The Rotary Playground in Hernando’s Landing at Lake Parker Park is now open and it is AMAZING!

-The playground is located at the park entrance off Grenada Street/W Lake Parker Drive.
+The playground is located at the park entrance off Grenada Street/W Lake Parker Drive near the soccer fields.
 Use 910 E. Granada Street, Lakeland, FL 33805 to get you to the correct entrance.
 Click here to map it.

 KNOW BEFORE YOU GO: LAKE PARKER PARK PLAYGROUND